matthew-brett/pydagogue/curious_git.rst

 Initializing the repository
 ===========================

-We first set this ``nobel_prize`` directory be version controlled with git.
-We start with the original files for the paper:
+We first set this ``nobel_prize`` directory to be version controlled with git.
+We start off the working tree with the original files for the paper:

 .. prizerun::
     :hide: